jcubic/lips/docs/docs/intro.md

 ### Interpreter

-When using `Interpreter` class you can use:
+When using the `Interpreter` class, you can use:

 ```javascript
 interpreter.exec('code', { use_dynamic: true });